mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 ## Fabric Features Not (Yet) Supported

-In order to focus the development resources on the core components of FPC, the FPC Lite initially excludes certain Fabric features, which will be added in the future.
+In order to focus the development resources on the core components of FPC, the FPC 1.0 initially excludes certain Fabric features, which will be added in the future.

 - Multiple implementations for a single chaincode.
 This feature is supported in Fabric v2 and gives organizations the freedom to implement and package their own chaincode.